MaciejSzreder/shortf/readme.md

 ⬜ errors maping
 ⬜ does `f'-'` should represent both binary and unary operator `-`?
 ⬜ does expression templates should serve `__newindex`?
 ⬜ what should return casting to string?
+⬜ sentiel for `args`